SolidOS/solid-panes/README.md

 * Raptor mini: Update the code to use the new solid-ui-header component.
 Keep in mind the log in and sign up are wired in specific ways.

-* Auto: chnage the menu to fill up the menu items like in the code: async function getMenuItems (outliner: any) {
+* Auto: change the menu to fill up the menu items like in the code: async function getMenuItems (outliner: any) {
 const items = await outliner.getDashboardItems()
 return items.map((element) => {
 return {